nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ### STM32CubeProgrammer

-In addtion to that, if you were using `STM32CubeProgrammer` with a GUI, everything should be very straight foward.
-And this is the most easy way to flash your device imo.
-There are 3 options available: `ST-Link, UART and USB` each corresponding to using a `st-link`, using a `uart-bridge` and using the built-in `dfu`.
+In addition to that, if you were using `STM32CubeProgrammer` with a GUI, everything should be very straightforward.
+This is the easiest way to flash your device imo.
+There are 3 options available: `ST-Link, UART, and USB` each corresponding to using a `st-link`, using a `uart-bridge`, and using the built-in `dfu`.

 ### Side note

 If you were unlucky and got a clone/pirated board, you might find it difficult to flash the firmware using `dfu`. (`st-link` and `uart-bridge` works just fine.)
-You can try to connect `A10` to the `GND` pin before you booting the board into dfu.
+You can try to connect `A10` to the `GND` pin before you boot the board into dfu.
 This might solve your issue.

 If you know for a fact, that your boards are official, try to heat the board up with a hairdryer and try again.
 This should solve your problem.